 The Texas Botanical Gardens features sustainable design, uses local materials in construction, conserves water, preserves natural resources, and promotes appropriate land and plant use.
 In this way, the legacy of our ancient ancestors will endure, and their “green” lives can inform and guide our choices in contemporary times.

-The members of the board of the Texas Botanical Gardens & Native American Interpretive Center project are excited to be partnering with the City of Goldthwaite, the Goldthwaite Economic Development Corporation, and the County of Mills to construct an Outdoor Pavilion which will be located in the southwest corner of the Legacy Plaza block.
+The members of the board of the Texas Botanical Gardens & Native American Interpretive Center partnered with the City of Goldthwaite, the Goldthwaite Economic Development Corporation, and the County of Mills to construct an Outdoor Pavilion which will be located in the southwest corner of the Legacy Plaza block.

 The Native American Interpretive Center will be a model “green” community cultural and educational facility where people of all ages can discover and explore the lifestyles and cultures of the ancient Texans.
 Leading the project team is Robert Jackson and Michael McElhaney Architects, a 35 year-old firm that has earned more than 30 local, state, national and international architectural and sustainable design awards.
 The Center has been consulting with the National Museum of the American Indian of the Smithsonian Institute to inform the Native American aspects of the project.